 In an electrical circuit, there are typically two wires: a "hot" wire that carries electrical current and a "neutral" wire that completes the circuit.
 The "ground" wire provides an additional path for electrical current to flow back to the source, such as a power outlet or battery, in the event of a fault or short circuit.

-Devices with different power supplies will have different ground levels.
+Different power supplies have different ground levels.
 This means that the potential of their ground levels is not equal.
 Their grounds are floating.
-This typically causes problems when a 0-10 Volt control signal generated by a device with it's own power supply (e.g. HVAC controller) must be connected to another device (e.g. fan speed controller).
+This might cause problems when a 0-10 Volt control signal (e.g. coming from a sensor or controller) must be connected to another device (e.g. fan speed controller to define the requested fan speed).
 If the ground terminals of both devices are not connected, fan speed might vary at random due to the floating grounds of both devices.